Dhr02/Port-Scanner/README.md

-# TCP Port Scanner in Python
+# Port Scanner in Python

-This project is a multi-threaded **TCP Port Scanner** built using Python.
+This project is a multi-threaded **Port Scanner** built using Python.
 It scans a range of ports on a target IP address to identify which ports are open and what services might be running on them.

 ## 🔧 Features
 - **Multi-threaded scanning**: Uses multiple threads to speed up the scanning process.